jrheard/blog/python/caesar.md

 Don't worry, you're about to learn what those words mean!

 <div class="message update">
-<p>All of the words and pictures between this yellow box and the next yellow box have been copy-pasted directly from Al Swiegart's excellent book "Invent Your Own Computer Games With Python".
+<p>All of the words and pictures between this yellow box and the next yellow box have been copy-pasted directly from Al Sweigart's excellent book "Invent Your Own Computer Games With Python".
 I've made a few very minor edits.</p>

 <p>This is OK because Al has graciously made his book available under a <a href="https://creativecommons.org/licenses/by-nc-sa/3.0/us/">Creative Commons license</a>.
 Thanks, Al!</p>
 </div>